alex028502/serverless-security/readme.md

 testing, it is handy to tune the PIR sensors and try to take pictures separately.
 Their connection is a hardware problem... just like the LEDs and the button.

+I also put a cron job to take a picture every hour, and send it, just to make sure everything is OK in my flat.

 Take a look at the coverage reports in github actions to see what I mean by 100% test coverage.
 Bash and Python, including ansible scripts.